Nat Sternberg: Career

 In 1970–72, Sternberg held a postdoctoral fellowship at the Laboratory of Molecular Biology of the Centre national de la recherche scientifique (CNRS) in Paris, under the direction of François Gros, where he researched the head proteins of phage λ.
 He then returned to the US, taking up the position of staff fellow in the laboratory of Robert Weisberg at the National Institutes of Health (NIH) in Bethesda, Maryland, where he continued to study λ, in collaboration with Lynn W. Enquist and others.

 In 1976, Sternberg joined the group being established by Michael Yarmolinsky in the Laboratory of Molecular Biology of the National Cancer Institute's Frederick Cancer Research Center at Fort Detrick, Frederick, Maryland, where he started to study the phage P1.
 From 1981 he directed his own group, continuing to research the P1 phage, as well as branching out to study DNA recombination in mammalian cells.
 In 1984, his group moved to the Central Research and Development Department of DuPont, in Wilmington, Delaware, and Sternberg was a senior research fellow at DuPont Merck at the time of his death.

 Sternberg advised the NIH on human genome research.
 He served on the editorial board of the academic journal, Journal of Molecular Biology.

 Research

 P1 phage had been discovered in 1951, but was little understood when Sternberg began to research the virus.
 He discovered the Cre–lox site-specific recombination system, in which the Cre recombinase enzyme acts at the lox recombination site to allow P1's double-stranded DNA genome to circularise after infection.
 Sternberg, Brian Sauer and others in his group subsequently showed that Cre–lox is a flexible recombination system which also functions in eukaryotic cells, and it is now widely used in genetic engineering.
-Sternberg elucidated multiple other features of the phage and its life cycle, including lytic and lysogenic replication cyles, DNA methylation and viral packaging, as well as immunity to the phage.
+Sternberg elucidated multiple other features of the phage and its life cycle, including lytic and lysogenic replication cycles, DNA methylation and viral packaging, as well as immunity to the phage.
 He and his coworkers also developed P1-derived cloning vectors, enabling the cloning of very long stretches of DNA, which have been used in mapping the human genome.